Ovarian cancer: Follow-up

 Specific follow-up depends on, for example, the type and stage of ovarian cancer, the treatment, and the presence of any symptoms.
 Usually, a check-up appointment is made about every 2 to 3 months initially, followed by twice per year for up to 5 years.
 For epithelial ovarian cancers, the most common test upon follow-up is CA-125 level.
 However, treatment based only on elevated CA-125 levels and not any symptoms can increase side effects without any prolongation of life, so the implication of the outcome of a CA-125 test can be discussed before taking it.
 The recommendation as of 2014 is recurrent cancer may be present if the CA-125 level is twice normal.
 Treating a recurrence detected by CA-125 does not improve survival.

 For women with germ-cell tumors, follow-up tests generally include alpha-fetoprotein (AFP) and/or human chorionic gonadotropin.
 For women with stromal cancers, tests for hormones like estrogen, testosterone, and inhibin are sometimes helpful.
-Inhibin can also be useful for monitoring the progress of sex-cord tumors, along with mullerian inhibiting substance.
+Inhibin can also be useful for monitoring the progress of sex-cord tumors, along with Müllerian inhibiting substance.
 AFP can also be used to monitor Sertoli-Leydig tumors.
 In dysgerminomas, lactate dehydrogenase and its two isozymes (LDH-1 and LDH-2) are used to test for recurrence.

 Women with ovarian cancer may not need routine surveillance imaging to monitor the cancer unless new symptoms appear or tumor markers begin rising.
 Imaging without these indications is discouraged because it is unlikely to detect a recurrence, improve survival, and because it has its own costs and side effects.
 However, CT imaging can be used if desired, though this is not common.
 If a tumor is easily imaged, imaging may be used to monitor the progress of treatment.